German bombing of Britain, 1914–1918: Operation Turk's Cross

 On the night of 16/17 June, an attempted raid by six Zeppelins met with some success; two airships were unable to leave their shed due to high winds and two more turned back with engine problems.
 Of the two that reached England, L42 hit a naval ammunition store in Ramsgate, while L48, the first U-class Zeppelin, was intercepted near Harwich and attacked by a DH.2 flown by Captain Robert Saundby, a F.E.
 2b flown by Lt F. D. Holder and Sgt S. Ashby, and a B.E.12 flown by Pierce Watkins.
 The Zeppelin came down in flames near Theberton in Suffolk; Watkins was credited with the victory.

+THe Gotha raid of 7 July 1917, seen from the ground.

 A further Gotha raid of 22 aircraft was made on 7 July, resulting in 57 deaths and 193 injuries on the ground.
 One hundred sorties were flown against the formation, resulting in one Gotha shot down and three damaged for two fighters shot down.
 Felixstowe and Harwich were bombed on 22 July and Southend and Shoeburyness on 12 August, with the loss of one Gotha, four others crashing on landing.
 On 18 August, the largest raid of the war was attempted, despite a warning of unfavourable weather.
 Twenty-eight aircraft took off and soon encountered the predicted high winds; after nearly two hours in the air they had made so little progress that Zeebrugge was still in sight.
 After a further hour the English coast came into view, revealing that the Gothas were around 64 km off course.
 With barely enough fuel left to return to Belgium, the flight commander called off the attack.
 The high wind caused two aircraft to come down in the North Sea and others ran out of fuel and were lost making forced landings, two coming down in neutral Holland.
 On 22 August, 15 aircraft set out to attack Margate and Dover.
 Five turned back over the North Sea and the rest were met by heavy anti-aircraft fire and fighter aircraft over the Isle of Thanet.
 Two Gothas were shot down almost immediately and a third was shot down over Dover.